Modeling of flopping-mode spin qubits: beyond the two-site model: Spectral analysis of Rabi oscillations

 \section{Spectral analysis of Rabi oscillations}

-To characterize the EDSR-driven dynamics of the FM qubit beyond the Rabi frequency and spectral purity maps of Fig.~\ref{fig:6}, we compute the Fourier transform of the time-domain ground state probability $P_\mathrm{0}(t)$ (see Fig.~\ref{fig:5}).
+To characterize the EDSR-driven dynamics of the FM qubit beyond the Rabi frequency and spectral purity maps as presented in Fig.~\ref{fig:FM_EDSR_1}, we compute the Fourier transform of the time-domain ground state probability $P_\mathrm{0}(t)$ (see Figs.~\ref{fig:FM_EDSR_1}(a)-(c)).
 Figure~\ref{fig:AppD} presents two-dimensional FFT amplitude maps as a function of frequency for two parameter sweeps, with color-coded lines marking the key frequencies in the spectrum.

-The dominant spectral feature throughout is the Rabi frequency $f_\mathrm{R}$ and its overtones at the low-frequency end of the spectrum (black lines, very close to the bottom).
-These arise directly from the sinusoidal envelope of the Rabi oscillation $P(t) \propto \cos^2(\pi f_\mathrm{R} t)$ and are by far the strongest contribution to the FFT amplitude.
-At higher frequencies, weaker but clearly resolved features appear at the spin transition frequency $f_\mathrm{spin}$ (which is also set as the drive frequency) and its harmonics $2f_\mathrm{spin}$, $3f_\mathrm{spin}$ (light blue lines).
+The dominant spectral feature throughout is the Rabi frequency $f_\mathrm{R}$ at the low-frequency end of the spectrum (red line).
+This arises directly from the sinusoidal envelope of the Rabi oscillation $P(t) \propto \cos^2(\pi f_\mathrm{R} t)$ and is by far the strongest contribution to the FFT amplitude.
+At higher frequencies, weaker but clearly resolved features appear at the spin transition frequency $f_\mathrm{spin}$ (which is also set as the drive frequency) and its harmonics $2f_\mathrm{spin}$ (blue lines), and $f_\mathrm{orb}$ (green line).
 These originate from multi-level leakage and corrections beyond the rotating-wave approximation in the multi-orbital single-FM-qubit Hamiltonian.
+Note that some of these frequencies are absent at zero detuning, making it a symmetric sweet-spot for cleaner Rabi oscillations.

-More physically significant are the sideband pairs $f_\mathrm{spin} \pm f_\mathrm{orb}$ (light green lines).
+More physically significant are the sideband pairs $f_\mathrm{spin} \pm f_\mathrm{orb}$ (orange lines).
 These arise from the spin-orbit coupling induced by the slanting magnetic field gradient, which hybridizes the spin and orbital degrees of freedom and generates combination tones at the sum and difference of the two characteristic frequencies.
-As shown in panels (b) and (d), the orbital sidebands are the dominant high-frequency contribution after the Rabi harmonics, appearing roughly one to two decades below the Rabi peak on the logarithmic scale.
+As shown in panels (b) and (d), these orbital sidebands are the dominant high-frequency contribution after the Rabi harmonics, appearing roughly one to two decades below the Rabi peak.